umijs/umi/docs/guide/faq.md

 ```

 > Note: base64 will be taken when the image size is less than 10 k.
 That is, it will not be copied to the public folder, but will be stored as a base64 resource.

+## SSR

+### document is not defined, navigator is not defined, \* is not not defined

+Why: umiJS SSR executes code first server-side, then client-side.
+The `document`, `navigator` object is only present client-side.
+Solution:

+1. you absolutely need to have access to it in some React component, you should put that code in `componentDidMount` or `useEffect`.
+This lifecycle method will only be executed on the client.
+1. add the judgment with something like `typeof navigator !== 'undefined'` or `typeof document !== 'undefined'`